Last Wills and Living Trusts without an Attorney

 Those with sizeable estates should consider all potential tax consequences when estate planning.
 Check with a tax planning professional to determine whether the state of Arizona imposes an estate or inheritance tax on estates of any size.
 However, the federal estate and gift tax does apply to estates with a net worth higher than $5.49 million per person.
 If your estate is one of the 0.2% of estates that are subject to estate taxes, there are steps you can take to protect your assets from this tax, including gifting assets and certain kinds of trusts.
 Placing property in a revocable living trust does not count towards your estate tax exemption, but other types of trusts can do so.

-Arizona Statewide Paralegal offers assistance with estate planning documents, without the high price tag that comes with hiring an attorney.
+Arizona Statewide Paralegal offers assistance with estate planning legal documents, without the high price tag that comes with hiring an attorney.
 We can help you create a last will and testament, revocable living trust, living will (health care directive), power of attorney, and other legal documents that suit your estate planning needs.
 Contact our offices in Tucson and Phoenix, Arizona to schedule an appointment.